Join my community and receive my free ebook! Subscribe now >>

 There’s a toxic creation of sticky blood sugar, fatty acids and inflammatory compounds that doubles your odds of a heart attack or stroke, and increases they say, triple the odds of your risk for a fatal heart disease.

 It’s a major epidemic in the United States right now.

 I wondered why so many people recently were being diagnosed as diabetic, especially people of color?

-Excess weight is the number one reason adults and kids are at such a high risk for this disease, and; there are many dangers to you when taking high blood pressure medications.
+Reports states that excess weight is the number one reason adults and kids are at such a high risk for this disease, and; there are additional dangers to you when taking high blood pressure medications.

 If you’re not part of the ‘diabetes epidemic’ kudos to you.
 But if you are in that category, you now have the opportunity to make the necessary changes to reduce your risk.

-These hormones that's part of this dangerous abdominal fat, sends out chemical signals throughout your body, desensitizing the cells increasing your body’s insulin resistance.
+This dangerous abdominal fat hormones, sends out chemical signals throughout your body, desensitizing the cells increasing your body’s insulin resistance.
 These are the hormones that persuades the cells within your body to absorb blood sugar.

 Insulin resistance is your first step on the path to type 2 diabetes.